top of page

 Statistics

-High-sugar diets have also been connected with memory loss, dementia, Alzheimer’s, and brain fog.
+High-sugar diets are also connected with memory loss, dementia, Alzheimer’s, and brain fog.

 These targeted foods lowered participants’ risk for Alzheimer’s by up to 53% when included in regular meal plans.